nt246/NTRES-6100-data-science/assignments/assignment_6.md

 -   The text file `https://raw.githubusercontent.com/nt246/NTRES-6100-data-science/master/datasets/2015y_Weather_Station_notes.txt`
-    contains desciptions of different variables collected by the station.
+    contains descriptions of different variables collected by the station.

 -   Import it into R and print it in a table as shown below with